 Nondeductible Tax Deductions, Expenses

 Here is a list of tax expenses that are most likely nondeductible on a federal and/or state income tax return.
 Below this list, you can find links to more information about tax deductions.

 Tax Deductions You Can Not Claim

-- Adoption expenses (but they might qualify you for the Adoption Tax Credit)
+- Adoption expenses (see if you might qualify for the Adoption Tax Credit)

 - Broker's commissions for IRA or other investment property